Izumi Nakamitsu

 Izumi Nakamitsu (中満 泉 Nakamitsu Izumi; born 1963) is a United Nations Under-Secretary-General of Disarmament Affairs from March 29, 2017, appointed by United Nations Secretary-General António Guterres.
 She succeeded Kim Won-soo of the Republic of Korea.
 Prior to this, she served as the Assistant Secretary-General, Assistant Administrator, and Crisis Response Unit leader of the United Nations Development Programme.

 Nakamitsu began her career with the United Nations in 2008, and during that time has held several high-level positions with the Organization.
 From 2016 to 2017, she was the Special Adviser Ad Interim on Follow-up to the Summit on Addressing Large Movements of Refugees and Migrants.
 Previous to this, she held the position of Director in the Department of Peacekeeping Operations.

-Nakamitsu is married to Magnus Lennartsson, a Swedish diplomat serving as Deputy Permanent Representative for the Swedish Mission to the United Nation in New York, and former Deputy chief of mission for the Embassy of Sweden, Tokyo.
+Nakamitsu is married to Magnus Lennartsson, a Swedish diplomat serving as Deputy Permanent Representative for the Swedish Mission to the United Nations in New York, and former Deputy chief of mission for the Embassy of Sweden, Tokyo.
 They have 2 daughters.